Solriamfetol for Binge Eating Disorder

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if there has been a significant change in your medications since the previous study, it might affect your eligibility.

-Is solriamfetol safe for humans?
+Is there any evidence suggesting that solriamfetol is likely to be safe for humans?

 This trial is for adults with Binge Eating Disorder (BED) who are looking to participate in a study evaluating the long-term safety and effectiveness of a medication called Solriamfetol.
 Specific eligibility criteria details were not provided.